fleek-network/fleek-network-docs/docs/node/testnet-onboarding.md

 - Consensus Public Key
 - Server IP Address

-You can get the details quickly by running the **node details** script in the terminal connected to your machine or server where the node is setup and running, as follows:
+You can get the details quickly by running the **node details** script in the terminal connected to your machine or server where the node is set up and running, as follows:

 ```sh
 curl https://get.fleek.network/node_details | bash
 ```

-The response should included the following details:
+The response should include the following details:

 ```
 🤖 Your server details are the following